Singapore firms brace for further uncertainty as Trump ignites widespread tariffs

 Beyond near-term repercussions, a bigger concern is the risk of a recession in the US and a fall in demand from the world’s biggest economy, industry players said.

+“Predictability and certainty are fundamental to cross-border commerce.
+Both are now absent,” said Mr Kok.
+“Hence, there is great uncertainty about the actual economic effects of this tariff policy as it will take time for it to play out, but slower growth is expected.”

-The fresh slew of tariffs can also fan inflation and slow down global growth, which will in turn affect consumer sentiment and business spending across multiple industries, they added.
+The fresh slew of tariffs can also fan inflation and slow down global growth, which will in turn affect consumer sentiment and business spending across multiple industries.

 Even the technology industry will not be insulated, according to SGTech’s chair Nicholas Lee.